cafce25/seed-rs.org/crate/guides/0.8.0/time_tracker_specifications.md

 ### Projects

 - Users can create new projects - all projects would have only one property - a name.
-- Users can modify clients.
+- Users can modify projects.
 - Users can delete projects.
 It would also delete all dependent entities.
 - Each project has to be associated with the one client.